trussworks/Engineering-Playbook/infrasec/tutorials/atlantis.md

 ## Step-by-Step Atlantis Implementation

-### Where to start
+### Contextual Planning

+#### Step 1: Know the Options

+In deciding how to implement Atlantis in your project's context, let's first take a moment to step back and remind ourselves what Atlantis is and what it does.
+Atlantis is ["a simple Go app.
+It receives webhooks from your Git host and executes Terraform commands locally."](https://www.runatlantis.io/docs/deployment.html#architecture-overview) It's high-level infrastructure middleware.

+Although you certainly do not have to make concrete decisions on all implementation facets before you begin , you should take some time to familiarize yourself with your options regarding

+1. How to **configure** the Atlantis server, and
+1. How to **integrate** Atlantis' resources into your existing structure

+#### Configuration

-First off, there are [3 ways to configure Atlantis](https://www.runatlantis.io/docs/configuring-atlantis.html).
+As of the time of this publication, there are [3 ways to configure Atlantis](https://www.runatlantis.io/docs/configuring-atlantis.html).
 Step one is looking at your own configuration and deciding which way to implement your Atlantis server.
 The [Atlantis docs](https://www.runatlantis.io/docs/server-configuration.html) summarize our options:

 ```text
 Configuration to atlantis server can be specified via command line flags, environment variables, a config file or a mix of the three.